 A foster dog with fleas will be given a general flea treatment prior to leaving the SAPA! facility.
 Do not use any over the counter flea treatments on your own.
-If you notice fleas within a week of having the animal in your home, email appointment@sanantoniopetsalive.org to schedule an appointment.
+If you notice fleas within a week of having the animal in your home, email the foster medical coordinator.
 All animals are required to be on flea and tick preventative while in foster care.
 Preventative can be obtained at the SAPA!
 Medical Clinic during open hours.